Mitacs and Scotiabank

 1. Accelerate newcomer integration

-Successful and rapid newcomer integration enables financial self-reliance and contribution to society.
+Demonstrate successful and rapid newcomer integration, enabling financial self-reliance and contribution to society.
 Canada’s prosperity and economic resilience are closely tied to the number and success of its immigrants, and as such, should be the primary focus of the research study and not as that of a support mechanism or benefit.

-Proposed research projects will target newcomers to Canada (in past three years) including immigrants, refugees, and temporary foreign workers to help fast track meaningful employment for newcomers to the country.
-Integration essentials might include language, culture and life skills, training help qualifying for and finding employment, and support networks.
+Proposed research projects will explore the experiences of newcomers to Canada (in the past three years) including immigrants, refugees, and temporary foreign workers to help fast track meaningful employment for newcomers to the country.
+Integration essentials might include language, culture and life skills, training and help qualifying for and finding employment, and support networks.

 2. Increase high school graduation and post-secondary participation